-6. Schedule of Completion
+5. Schedule of Completion

 The Schedule of Completion should reflect each major activity identified in your application Narrative and the project dates identified on the SF-424S and the IMLS Budget Form.
 It should show when each major project activity will start and end.
-The schedule must be no longer than one page per project year.
+The schedule should be no longer than one page per project year.
 See the sample Schedule of Completion below.
-Save and submit this document as a PDF.
+Save your schedule as a PDF and use Scheduleofcompletion.pdf as its file name.